 part of a space system which is used to transport space segment element(s) into space

-1 A launch segment is composed of one or more launch segment elements.
+1 A launch segment is composed of a launcher system with it specific launch complex, supported by a launch range.

 2 A launch segment is composed of the integrated launcher and the facilities needed for manufacturing, testing and delivering launcher elements.